-Appreciate the interest that has been shown regarding the Sawyer Mini Water Filter Bucket Kit.
-I have enjoyed using the Sawyer.
+The Sawyer water filter is awesome!
 It is simple to operate, reliable, and is a great value.
 The biggest drawback of the Sawyer is using it with multiple people.
 It can be done but you’re either all sucking on the same straw or using a lot of time and energy filling small bags or bottles with dirty water and squeezing through the filter.
 I figured there had to be a better way to use this great filter.

-Here is one of my most recent trials with the Sawyer Bucket Kit.
+Here is one of my most recent trials:

 #1: Started with a bucket and threw in a bunch of dirt and added a couple gallons of water.